 E-recruiting refers to employee search and recruitment via the internet.
-Ideally, companies use designated software for recruiting, making the recruiting process easier both for TA and applicants.
+Ideally, companies use designated software for recruiting, making the recruiting process easier both for TAs and applicants.
 Applicants should simply enter their data and resumes via a designated form to apply for an open job.
 The gathered applications will then flow directly to the HR department and be automatically delivered into a company’s talent pool.
 Thus, manually submitting and sorting applications is generally no longer necessary.
-Besides, there is also a possibility to integrate employment agencies and job portals into the application process.
+Besides, there is also a possibility of integrating employment agencies and job portals into the application process.

 This is why e-recruiting stands as the most important way to attract new talent nowadays.
 Besides, the outreach of e-recruiting to prospective workforce is enormous.
 In addition to the most important job portals, social media such as Linkedin, YouTube, Facebook and Instagram can also be targeted.

 Experts refer to recruiting through social media as social recruiting.
 Companies who adapt their social recruiting to the target group not only find the best talent but also strengthen their employer brand.
 Furthermore, when there is a possibility to submit the application via tablet and smartphone, we are talking about mobile recruiting.

 In addition to the enormous outreach to the target group of prospective employees, the simplification of the application process is another reason to rely on e-recruiting.
 An online application system allows companies to process a bigger number of incoming applications.
 In doing so, the TAs also broaden their talent pool.
 Moreover, the workload of scanning through applications is hugely reduced thanks to software with pre-selection automation.

 The automated processing of data helps recruiters by saving time.
 Since time is money, optimizing the recruiting process saves companies recruiting costs in the long run.